Nicky Lopez Player Props: Royals vs. Rangers

 Nicky Lopez At The Plate

-- Lopez has three doubles, a triple and six walks while hitting .219.
+- Lopez is hitting .200 with three doubles, a triple and six walks.

-- In six of 14 games this year, Lopez has picked up at least one hit, including one game with multiple hits.
+- In six of 15 games this year, Lopez has had at least one hit, including one game with multiple hits.

-- In 14 games played this season, he has not hit a home run.
+- He has not hit a home run in his 15 games this season.

 - In three games this season, Lopez has picked up an RBI, with more than one RBI once.